harshbhosale01/harshbhosale01.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: electronics geek
+subtitle: jack of all trades

 profile:
   align: right
-  image: prof_pic.jpg
+  image: HBprofilep.png
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Mumbai, Maharashtra, India</p>